 Dr. Steven Altman became the University's third president.
 His contributions ranged from hiring strong deans to raising research dollars to making clear growth plans to boost the University's profile.
 By Spring of 1991 the University had completed a "blueprint" for UCF's future that included a Master Plan for new construction to accommodate a growing research mission and a student body that was expected to more than double in the next twenty years.
 UCF was now a "Metropolitan University" that would provide facilities and academic programs to match the community's greatest needs.

 When Dr. John Hitt arrived from the University of Maine in 1992 to become the University's fourth president, one of his first moves was to draw five clear goals for the schools that would become part of the strategic plan and take the University into the 21st Century.
 As of March 2011, 56,235 students are enrolled, making UCF the second largest school in the country.
 UCF has 212 degree programs in 12 colleges and 9 regional campuses.
 Among UCF's alumni and students are a Miss America, a Pulitzer Prize winner, a NFL quarterback, a Rhodes scholar, a NASA astronaut, a World Cup/Olympic Soccer champion and the five creators of "The Blair Witch Project"; the most successful independent film of all time.

 UCF has become one of the nations leading metropolitan research universities through its community and corporate partnerships.
 UCF still stands for "Under Construction Forever"; planning, building and creating new programs, facilities and opportunities for Central Floridians as it continues to "Reach for the Stars."

-Compiled by Becky Hammond, University Archives, from the following sources:
+Information compiled by Becky Hammond, Senior Library Technical Assistant, Special Collections and University Archives, UCF Library, from the following sources: